RayNG123/AutoTrade/README.md

 ## Overview

 This project aims to automate stock trading using machine learning models for predictive analytics and Alpaca API for executing trades.
-The application consists of various components:
+It incorporates a variety of trading indicators and strategies to make buy/sell decisions.
+The project consists of various modules including data downloading, price prediction, and trading strategy implementation.

 **Note: This project is intended for educational purposes and should not be used as financial advice.**